-With a discography that spans over 40 years you bet that David Coverdale has some hits under his belt.
-Although some personal favorites are missing from the set (Fool For Your Loving and Judgement Day) there is enough room for some crowd pleasers.
+With a discography that spans over 40 years, you bet that David Coverdale has some hits under his belt.
+Although some personal favourites are missing from the set (Fool For Your Loving and Judgement Day) there is enough room for some crowd pleasers.

 Joel Hoekstra on guitar is providing a show on his own by interacting with the crowd and striking poses.
 His playing is amazing and fits the band so well.
 Reb Beach is the lead guitarist and has been with the band for over 15 years.
-In an amazing guitar-dueling solo both guitarists showed their skills in front of the crowd.
-The different styles in playing and the combination of the 2 made it sound so good!
+In an incredible guitar duelling solo, both guitarists showed their skills in front of the crowd.
+The different styles of playing and the combination of the 2 made it sound so good!
 The clear winner was the crowd for seeing 2 great guitarists play their heart out.

-Shut Up & Kiss Me is a nice tongue & cheek song that continued the setlist.
-Get Up followed and included an amazing drum solo by Tommy Aldridge.
+Shut Up & Kiss Me is a nice tongue & cheek song that continued the set list.
+Get Up followed and included an unbelievable drum solo by Tommy Aldridge.
 The crowd was amazed by the sheer talent of the drummer with the big hair.
-Halfway during the solo he ditched the sticks into the crowd and continued playing with his bare hands.
-Tonight you really are in the hands of rock royalty.
+Halfway during the solo, he ditched the sticks into the crowd and continued playing with his bare hands.
+Tonight, you really are in the hands of rock royalty.

 Going out with the hits

-After Coverdale introduced the band to the audience it was time for arguably the biggest hits of the band.
+After Coverdale introduced the band to the audience, it was time for arguably the biggest hits of the band.
 Starting with Is This Love!
 The power ballad gets everyone singing along.
-Give Me All Your Love and Here I Go Again finished the main set.
-Michael Devin on bass had a nice little grove going on at the end of Here I Go Again.
+Give Me All Your Love and Here I Go Again, finished the main set.
+Michael Devin on bass had an impressive little grove going on at the end of Here I Go Again.
 The American bass player really plays a vital role in the band with backing up David on vocals throughout the show.

 We didn’t have to wait long before the band came back on stage to play the last song of the night: Still Of The Night.
 This classic rock anthem ended the night on a high.
 Whitesnake rocks!